 - Adds the ability to preview files in all the Save dialogs.

-- Adds Disc Free Space as an option in the status bar.
+- Adds Free Disk Space as an option in the status bar.

 - Puts the current peak value on the meter when using the Previous and Next Highest Peak commands.

 - Adds the total number of all mark types on the status bar of the Marks dialog.